 I lost someone very special to me two years ago today.
 He was an amazing man and while I wasn’t in his life for very long, he made an impact on mine to last a lifetime.
 Tom Contreras was “the godfather” to me and always wanted me to write about him…and I not only wrote about him, I published his story in my last book.
-This is my story about him…
+This is my story about “The Godfather!”

 It’s not very often in this lifetime that you meet someone who makes an impact on your life, yet I met such a man who left this world too soon on a Saturday night late in December after a night spent with family and friends.
 He’s my love’s cousin, Tommy Contreras, and he became one of my closest friends ever since I was introduced to him.
 I touched base with him by phone daily, and my love and I would “conference” call him together a few nights a week, and believe me, those calls were nothing short of belly laughs, off color jokes, and love!